 FF.
 Do you think there are any other components that should be included in the design considerations of an advice process?
-Disclosure obligations of clients and easy access to records.
-Insurance companies to tak more responsibilities.
 GG.
-Should the Code include guidance material to help determine what needs to be considered when designing an advice process.
-Yes 100% HH.
-Are there any other important aspects you think should be included in the advice proces for all types of financial advice activities under the new regime?
-Yes divide into separate parts and qualification.
-Insurance, financial planning, mortgage broker and banking.
-11. Should any of the key aspects that we have listed above be removed?
+Should the Code include guidance material to help determine what needs to be considered when designing an advice process?
+This would be helpful as all firms should follow "due process" whether robo/AI or human.
+Structures tend to mitigate errors and omissions. нн.
+Are there any other important aspects you think should be included in the advice process for all types of financial advice activities under the new regime?
+II.
+Should any of the key aspects that we have listed above be removed?
 If so, why?
 IJ.
 Are there any situations in which an advice process need not be followed?
-Yes